CM points on Shimura curves via QM-equivariant isogeny volcanoes: Background

 \begin{theorem}[Shioda--Mitani] If $(A,\iota)/\mathbb{C}$ is a QM abelian surface with $K$-CM for an imaginary quadratic field $K$, then there exist $K$-CM elliptic curves $E_1, E_2$ over $\mathbb{C}$ such that

 \end{theorem}

 The number of distinct decompositions of a given $A$ as above is finite, resulting from finiteness of the class number of any imaginary quadratic order in $K$.
-This theorem was generalized to higher dimensional complex abelian varieties isogenous to a power of a CM elliptic curve independently by Lange \cite{La75} and Schoen \cite{Sc92}.
-A generalization from $\mathbb{C}$ to an arbitrary field of definition $F$ is a result of Kani \cite[Thm 2]{Ka11}:
+This theorem was generalized to higher dimensional complex abelian varieties isogenous to a power of a CM elliptic curve independently by Katsura \cite[Thm.]{Kat75} and Lange \cite{La75}, and Schoen later provided a simple proof as well \cite[Satz 2.4]{Sc92}.
+A generalization from $\mathbb{C}$ to an arbitrary field of definition $F$ is a result of Kani \cite[Thm.
+2]{Kan11}: